Thorium-based nuclear power: Norway

+In 2010, Aker Solutions purchased patents from Nobel Prize winning physicist Carlo Rubbia for the design of a proton accelerator-based thorium nuclear power plant.
 In late 2012, Norway's privately owned Thor Energy, in collaboration with the government and Westinghouse, announced a four-year trial using thorium in an existing nuclear reactor.

-In 2013, Aker Solutions purchased patents from Nobel Prize winning physicist Carlo Rubbia for the design of a proton accelerator-based thorium nuclear power plant.
+South Africa

+In South Africa, Steenkampskraal Thorium's planned 100 MW HTMR-100 NPP reactor is based on a variant of the Pebble bed modular reactor.

 United Kingdom

 In Britain, one organisation promoting or examining research on thorium-based nuclear plants is The Alvin Weinberg Foundation.
 House of Lords member Bryony Worthington is promoting thorium, calling it "the forgotten fuel" that could alter Britain's energy plans.
-However, in 2010, the UK's National Nuclear Laboratory (NNL) concluded that for the short to medium term, "...the thorium fuel cycle does not currently have a role to play," in that it is "technically immature, and would require a significant financial investment and risk without clear benefits," and concluded that the benefits have been "overstated."
+However, in 2010, the UK's National Nuclear Laboratory (NNL) concluded that for the short to medium term, "...the thorium fuel cycle does not currently have a role to play," in that it is "technically immature, and would require a significant financial investment and risk without clear benefits", and concluded that the benefits have been "overstated".
 Friends of the Earth UK considers research into it as "useful" as a fallback option.